 If a single NEF is tasked to handle the requests of an AF, it can check whether the AF observes a limit set for it.
 If several AFs are involved or a global limit is set, the AF(s) can check at the UDM how many UEs to be kept in RRC_CONNECTED are already configured, or the UDM can reject registration request if a preconfigured number is exceeded.

 Some other ENs about collaboration with SA6 and RAN are retained.

+In addition an enhancement is proposed to avoid that a UEs are kept in connected state based on the recommendation while related MBS sessions are in inactive state: The RAN only considers the info that a UE should be kept in RRC_CONNECTED state while the UE is participating in active MBS sessions.

 Proposal